 Why Time Off Often Does Not Resolve Burnout in High-Responsibility Roles

-For many professionals, burnout becomes unmistakable when rest no longer brings the relief it once did.
-A vacation, a reduced schedule, or a leave of absence may ease the pressure for a time, yet the familiar internal strain often returns quickly after re-entry.
-In some cases, the sense that something is misaligned becomes clearer rather than quieter once there has been distance from the work.
+For many professionals, burnout becomes harder to dismiss when rest no longer brings the relief it once did.
+A vacation, reduced schedule, or leave of absence may ease the pressure for a period of time, yet the familiar internal strain often returns soon after re-entry.
+In some cases, distance from work makes the sense of misalignment more visible.

-Understanding what time off restores and what it does not helps explain why many capable professionals continue to struggle despite doing what is most commonly advised.
+Understanding what time off can restore helps explain why many capable professionals continue to struggle after doing what is most commonly advised.

 What rest actually restores